SummaryRead the full fact sheet

 A normal tooth with a healthy pulp is yellowish-white in colour.
 A pulp-free tooth may eventually turn grey.
 The dentist can advise you on appropriate aesthetic (cosmetic dentistry) procedures.

 All dentists are trained to carry out root canal treatments.
-Some dentists will refer complicated and emergency cases to an endodontist.
-(Your dentist will discuss this with you.)
+Some dentists will refer complicated and emergency cases to an endodontist once your tooth has been assessed.
 Endodontists are dentists who are specialists in root canal treatment.

 If you would like a specialist opinion, ask your dentist for a referral to an endodontist.